 - (a) Promotion of Cooperation.
 The Board encourages Board members and the Executive Director to promote intergovernmental and civic cooperation through appropriate relationships between District officials and staff and the officials and staff of other agencies. - (b) Relationships with Particular Groups; Liaisons.
-The Board desires to maintain its valuable relationships with the Memorial Trust Committee, the Park District Citizen Committee, the Friends of the Oak Park Conservatory, and various sports and civic groups.
+The Board desires to maintain its valuable relationships with the Friends of the Oak Park Conservatory, Festival Theater, Parks Foundation of Oak Park, and various sports and civic groups.
 Board members may be appointed to serve as liaisons between the District and some of these organizations. - (c) School Districts 97 and 200.
 The Board encourages cooperation between the District and the Oak Park School Districts 97 and 200 in the development and use of facilities and equipment, when such cooperation results in efficient and effective programming that is beneficial to the District, the school district, and residents.
 Such cooperation may be memorialized in letters of agreement between the District and a school district. - (d) West Suburban Special Recreation Association.
 The Board is committed to helping provide for the recreation needs of special populations within the District, including senior citizens and individuals with special needs or disabilities.
 In furtherance of that commitment, the District shall remain an active member of the West Suburban Special Recreation Association.